SAWARATSUKI/KawaiiLogos/README_EN.md

 ### Response code series

 > Codes like 404 NotFound, 403 Forbidden, 503 Service Unavailable, etc.,
-> They can be used on for-profit websites, among others.
+> Can be used on monetized websites/for-profit websites, etc.

 ### Kotlin